caseyishere/project2/README.md

 ## Conclusion

 Kern country had the highest increase in dual-eligible enrollments.
+With an increase in employed individuals, an increase in dual enrollments occur.